 Google Cloud SQL for SQL Server is a fully managed relational database service that hosts Microsoft SQL Server in the cloud.
-It enables users to continue working with familiar SQL Server tools and utilize their skills while automating routine database management tasks.
-The service also integrates with other Google Cloud offerings, such as Google Kubernetes Engine (GKE) and Cloud Functions.
+It allows developers to continue using familiar SQL Server tools and existing skills while automating routine database management tasks.
+The service also integrates seamlessly with other Google Cloud products, such as Google Kubernetes Engine (GKE) and Cloud Functions.

-For organizations that rely on Google Cloud services but want to retain the benefits of SQL Server without maintaining their own infrastructure, Cloud SQL for SQL Server offers a strong alternative to Azure SQL Database.
+For organizations that rely on Google Cloud infrastructure but want to keep the advantages of SQL Server without maintaining their own database servers, Cloud SQL for SQL Server provides a strong alternative to Azure SQL Database.

 This guide explains how to connect .NET applications to SQL Server instances hosted on Google Cloud and perform essential data operations.
-To ensure a smooth, secure, and reliable connection without complex configurations or additional client libraries, we'll use Devart's dotConnect for SQL Server, a high-performance data provider.
+To ensure a smooth, secure, and reliable connection without complex configuration or additional client libraries, we will use Devart's dotConnect for SQL Server, a high-performance data provider for .NET.

 Why dotConnect for SQL Server?